pjueon/JetsonGPIO/README.md

 ```cpp
 GPIO::wait_for_edge(channel, GPIO::RISING);
 ```
-The second parameter specifies the edge to be detected and can be GPIO::RISING, GPIO::FALLING or GPIO::BOTH.
+The second parameter specifies the edge to be detected and can be `GPIO::RISING`, `GPIO::FALLING` or `GPIO::BOTH`.
 If you only want to limit the wait to a specified amount of time, a timeout can be optionally set:

 ```cpp
 // timeout is in milliseconds__